Short on time? Our pick for the best tent stove is the Winnerwell Nomad Medium Stove and Camp Chef Alpine Heavy Duty Cylinder Stove.

 After all, sitting in a warm tent next to a fire is a luxurious experience.
 Why not spring for a camping stove that reflects that?

-The Russian Bear Camping Stove is significantly pricier than its competitors.
 The reason is that both sidewalls and the door are made from special heat-resistant ceramic glass.

-Compared with stainless steel, this ceramic glass offers a higher heat output.
 Additionally, you’ll have a 360-degree view of the fire inside the stove as it fills your tent with an orange glow.

 This stove also comes with a carrying bag and spark arrestor with an advanced coil-type design for efficient and even heating.
-There are also four protective metal shields if you want to opt to cover the glass sidewalls.

 This stove performs well as both a tent heater and a cooking surface.